tier4/caret_doc/docs/design/processing_trace_data/records_service.md

 | 5.5             | 6.0           |
 | 5.5             | 6.5           |

-After leaving only the best-case flows as shown in the figure below, the best-case is calculated as the latency of the line and the worst-case as the latency calculated from the previous input.
+After extracting only the best case flows as shown in the lower figure, the best case is calculated as the latency of the flow and the worst-case as the latency is regarded as delay from the previous input to the output.

-The response time after processing is shown below.
+According to those definitions, the response time is calculated as below.

 | Start timestamp | Min response time | Max response time |
 | --------------- | ----------------- | ----------------- |